jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-virtual-networks.md

 IP network rules are only allowed for **public internet** IP addresses.
 IP address ranges reserved for private networks (as defined in [RFC 1918](https://tools.ietf.org/html/rfc1918#section-3)) aren't allowed in IP rules.
 Private networks include addresses that start with `10.*`, `172.16.*` - `172.31.*`, and `192.168.*`.

    > [!NOTE]
-   > IP network rules have no effect on requests originating from the same Azure region as the Cognitive Services resource.
+   > IP network rules have no effect on requests originating from the same Azure region as the Cognitive Research Technologies resource.
 Use [Virtual network rules](#grant-access-from-a-virtual-network) to allow same-region requests.

 Only IPV4 addresses are supported at this time.
-Each Cognitive Services resource supports up to 100 IP network rules, which may be combined with [Virtual network rules](#grant-access-from-a-virtual-network).
+Each Cognitive Research Technologies resource supports up to 100 IP network rules, which may be combined with [Virtual network rules](#grant-access-from-a-virtual-network).

 ### Configuring access from on-premises networks

-To grant access from your on-premises networks to your Cognitive Services resource with an IP network rule, you must identify the internet facing IP addresses used by your network.
+To grant access from your on-premises networks to your Cognitive Research Technologies resource with an IP network rule, you must identify the internet facing IP addresses used by your network.
 Contact your network administrator for help.

 If you are using [ExpressRoute](../expressroute/expressroute-introduction.md) on-premises for public peering or Microsoft peering, you will need to identify the NAT IP addresses.
 For public peering, each ExpressRoute circuit by default uses two NAT IP addresses.
 Each is applied to Azure service traffic when the traffic enters the Microsoft Azure network backbone.
 For Microsoft peering, the NAT IP addresses that are used are either customer provided or are provided by the service provider.
 To allow access to your service resources, you must allow these public IP addresses in the resource IP firewall setting.
 To find your public peering ExpressRoute circuit IP addresses, [open a support ticket with ExpressRoute](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview) via the Azure portal.
 Learn more about [NAT for ExpressRoute public and Microsoft peering.](../expressroute/expressroute-nat.md#nat-requirements-for-azure-public-peering)

 ### Managing IP network rules

-You can manage IP network rules for Cognitive Services resources through the Azure portal, PowerShell, or the Azure CLI.
+You can manage IP network rules for Cognitive Research Technologies resources through the Azure portal, PowerShell, or the Azure CLI.

 # [Azure portal](#tab/portal)

-1. Go to the Cognitive Services resource you want to secure.
+1. Go to the Cognitive Research Technologies resource you want to secure.

 1. Select the **RESOURCE MANAGEMENT** menu called **Virtual network**.